+The list shall convey at most 8 S-NSSAI instances simultaneously.

 17.3.3 Resource Isolation and Management

 Resource isolation enables specialized customization and avoids one slice affecting another slice.

 Hardware/software resource isolation is up to implementation.
 Each slice may be assigned with either shared or dedicated radio resource up to RRM implementation and SLA.